Transformers: The Last Knight: Music

 On September 27, it was confirmed that Steve Jablonsky would return to write the score, having composed the music for the first four films.
-The score was released digitally on the film's original release date, Friday June 23, 2017, and a limited-edition two-disc CD set of 3,000 units will be released by La-La Land Records on July 25, 2017.
+The score was released digitally on the film's original release date, Friday June 23, 2017, and a limited-edition two-disc CD set of 3,000 units were released by La-La Land Records on July 25, 2017.
 Unlike the previous films' scores, which contained anywhere from fourteen to twenty-three tracks, the film's soundtrack contains thirty-four tracks, amounting to over two hours of music.

 On the score, Jablonsky said, "I met with Michael before he started shooting 'Transformers: The Last Knight.'
 He showed me some amazing concept art and explained how the story connects the history of Transformers all the way back to the times of King Arthur and the Knights of the Round Table.
 I loved the idea because it gave me the opportunity to explore new musical ideas.
 The storyline allowed me to write melodies that are a bit more 'classical' than I've written for the other Transformers films, which was a lot of fun for me.
 Another important aspect of the story revolves around massive skyscraper-sized 'horns from hell' that start emerging from the Earth.
 They look like gigantic animal horns, but no one knows what they are or why they have appeared.
 I wanted to create an unsettling sense of mystery and tension with the music."

 Controversy

 On September 21, 2016, shooting for a particular scene took place in Blenheim Palace, Woodstock, Oxfordshire in England, the home of Sir Winston Churchill, the British Prime Minister during World War II.
 The mansion was dressed as a Nazi swastika-draped headquarters for Adolf Hitler for filming.
-Tony Hayes of the UK Veterans Association stated that surviving World War II ex-servicemen and women would be "appalled".
+This evoked both anger and criticism for being "symbolically disrespectful to Churchill", according to Colonel Richard Kemp, who said Churchill "will be turning in his grave", while Tony Hayes of the UK Veterans Association stated that surviving World War II ex-servicemen and women would be "appalled".
 Churchill's grandson and British Parliament member Sir Nicholas Soames dismissed the controversy entirely, stating, "They've no idea what my grandfather would have thought!"
-Churchill was buried less than a mile away, at St Martin's Church, Bladon.
+Churchill is buried less than a mile away, at St Martin's Church, Bladon.